simplyYan/astrolaxy-js/README.md

 # Astrolaxy
-A Go library for astronomy, physics and mathematics
+A JS library for astronomy, physics and mathematics

 ## Key features
 - Lightweight, fast and simple: astrolaxy is extremely fast and lightweight;